Your serverless function has a secret... maybe it's a password for a remote API, a private key, or signing certificate.

-Cyber attacks have become more and more prevalent over the past few years, whether this be in the form of the more traditional trojan horses and phishing or through man in the middle exploits (see the numerous OpenSSL vulnerabilities (HeartBleed, POODLE, etc) or distributed denial of service attacks (dDOS), cross site scripting, SQL injection, and ransomware (cryptolocker), the unfortunate juxtaposition is that those perpetrating cyber attacks have little to lose and don’t have much at stake.
-On the other side, organizations have limited budgets, tight deadlines to meet, and increasing demand to deliver newer, better, and faster services with higher expectations regarding disaster recovery and high availability.
-While this blog post is not intended to make your infrastructure an impenetrable fortress that keeps all the bad guys out (because despite best efforts it's impossible to protect against everything) this is intended to lay down some best practices surrounding security in a cloud environment.
+Cyber attacks have become more and more prevalent over the past few years, whether this be in the form of the more traditional trojan horses and phishing, or through man in the middle exploits (see the numerous OpenSSL vulnerabilities (HeartBleed, POODLE, etc), to distributed denial of service attacks (dDOS), cross site scripting, SQL injection, and ransomware (cryptolocker).
+The unfortunate juxtaposition of this is that those perpetrating cyber attacks have little to lose and don’t have much at stake.
+On the other side of this organizations have limited budgets, tight deadlines to meet, and increasing demand to deliver newer, better, and faster services with higher expectations regarding disaster recovery and high availability.
+While this blog post is not intended to make your infrastructure an impenetrable fortress that keeps all the bad guys out, because despite best efforts it's impossible to protect against everything, this is intended to lay down some best practices surrounding security in a cloud environment.

 Securing Account Access with IAM

-A well-defined IAM architectures allows you to accomplish a plethora of security best practices, notably use of RBAC (role based access control), least privilege user accounts, AAA (Authentication, Authorization, and Accounting), and Mutli-Factor authentication.
-While this can all seem like a giant overwhelming storm of acronyms and concepts, it's not.
-I’ll take the time to delve into this a chunk at a time.
+A well defined IAM architectures allows you to accomplish a plethora of security best practices, notably use of RBAC (role based access control), least privilege user accounts, AAA (Authentication, Authorization, and Accounting), and Mutli-Factor authentication.
+While this can all seem like a giant overwhelming storm of acronyms and concepts I’ll take the time to delve into this a chunk at a time.

 RBAC dovetails nicely with the concept of least privilege user accounts.
 Least privilege essentially boils down to giving users the minimum permission levels needed to accomplish their job functions.
 One of the handy things about the fine grained permissions in Amazon’s IAM is that you can grant temporary permissions at a fine grained resource level.
 For example you have an intern that’s working with your team that doesn’t have the ability to create new load balancers and you’ve given them a project that involves creating 5 new load balancers or modifying an existing one.
 You can confidently grant them the permissions do this without granting the permissions to terminate anything.